LUSTIGES

 VON LOTHAR MEGGENDORFER

-This a gorgeous turn-of-the-century game by famous German illustrator Lothar Meggendorfer.
-Of course Meggendorfer (1847-1925) is better known for his pop-up books, but he also illustrated a number of games among which we find this cycling game.
+This is a gorgeous turn-of-the-century game by famous German illustrator Lothar Meggendorfer.
+Of course, Meggendorfer (1847-1925) is better known for his pop-up books, but he also illustrated a number of games, among which we find this one.

-Dating this kind of games is always tricky since we have little reliable information.
-We know that Meggendorfer was already famous when this game was made since his name is displayed quite prominently on the box, but that does not help much, since Meggendorfer was famous since he was quite young.
+Dating these games is always tricky since we have little reliable information.
+We know that Meggendorfer was already famous when this game was made since his name is displayed quite prominently on the box, but that does not help much since Meggendorfer was already famous when he was quite young.

-The box measures 36 x 28 x 5 cms and the open board measures 61 x 47 cms.
-Unfortunately I do not have the rules of the game, but I guess it is safe to put in the games-of-goose category.
+The box measures 36 x 28 x 5 cm and the open board measures 61 x 47 cm.
+Unfortunately, I do not have the rules of the game, but I guess it is safe to place it in the games-of-goose category.

-By the way the cyclists are dressed and by the presence of big-wheel velocipedes, my guess is that the game was made sometimes in the 1890s.
+By the way the cyclists are dressed and by the presence of big-wheel velocipedes, my guess is that the game was made sometime in the 1890s.

 This triplet also looks from the 1890s